paleolimbot/2023-06-26_nanoarrow-adbc/README.md

 [nanoarrow](https://arrow.apache.org/nanoarrow) to generate the required [Arrow C Data](https://arrow.apache.org/docs/format/CDataInterface.html) and [Arrow C Stream](https://arrow.apache.org/docs/format/CStreamInterface.html) structures.
-The CSV reading portion of the driver is intentionally minimal: this example is designed to illustrate the glue code required to expose a data source as an ADBC driver rather than implement a CSV reader.
+Note that this example is designed to illustrate the glue code required to expose a data source as an ADBC driver rather than implement a fully-featured driver or CSV reader.

 ## Building